Relis-lol/bitburner-automation-system/README.md

 ## Overview

-This project evolved from simple self-hacking scripts into a modular automation system with separated responsibilities:
+This project contains a set of automation scripts that evolved from simple self-hacking scripts into a modular system with separated responsibilities:

 - infrastructure management
-- target orchestration
+- orchestration
-- distributed execution
+- execution
 - monitoring

-The system dynamically scans the network, gains root access, distributes scripts, manages purchased servers, and executes optimized hacking strategies.
+The system is able to:
+- automatically discover and target profitable servers
+- execute coordinated hack / grow / weaken cycles
+- distribute scripts across owned servers
+- purchase and upgrade servers
+- manage access via backdoors
+- generate connection paths for navigation

 ---